Did you know...?

 Some amphibians have lost their lungs evolutionarily.
-Instead of needing to breathe air in, they absorb all of the oxygen that they need through their moist skin.
-There are lungless taxa in all three amphibian orders.
+Instead of needing to breathe air with lungs, they absorb all of their needed oxygen through their moist skin.
+There are lungless species in all three amphibian orders.

-The only lungless frog species that has been discovered is Barbourula kalimantanensis, the Bornean flat-headed frog.
+The only lungless frog species known is Barbourula kalimantanensis, the Bornean flat-headed frog.